Roraima Airways cuts hinterland airfares across all rehabilitated airstrips - Guyana Chronicle

 The President has publicly signalled a target of a 15 percent reduction in hinterland airfares.
 Roraima Airways acknowledged that ambition and reaffirmed its commitment to continue working toward further reductions as infrastructure, efficiencies, and operational conditions continue to improve.

-“This seven percent reduction is our concrete sustainable first step,” Capt.
-Gouveia said.
+“This seven percent reduction is our concrete sustainable first step,” Captain Gouveia said.

 Roraima Airways is a Guyana-based aviation operator with over three decades of service, playing a critical role in hinterland connectivity, emergency medical evacuations, and national development.